 Land management software (platforms like Quorum Land, Land Manager, and several others) is built for active leasing programs, large acreage portfolios, and landman-heavy operations.
 If you acquired your leases a decade ago and are holding them by production, you do not need this software.
 A spreadsheet and a filing cabinet will do the job indefinitely.

-Enterprise ERP systems (SAP, Oracle, and the various oil-and-gas-specific ERPs) are financial planning and operations suites built for majors and large independents.
-If you are running QuickBooks and a production app, you are better served than 80% of 500-well operators who bought enterprise software and use 12% of it.
+Enterprise ERP systems (SAP is ludicrous-tier for almost any producer; next-tier P2, Quorum, and W Energy are built for operators in the 1,000 to 10,000 well range with dedicated IT) are financial planning and operations suites built for majors and large independents.
+If you are running a purpose-built mid-range O&G accounting platform (OGsys, Wolfpak, Bolo, SSI, or Pac Energy) alongside a production app, you are better served than most shops that bought next-tier ERP and use 12% of it.

 Read more: oil and gas land management software vs production software: what the difference actually is.